 Feldman has created a legacy of so-called “risky” exhibitions, showing artists such as Hannah Wilke, and conceptual artist Jenny Holzer in 1983.
 That risk paid off, not only in having a successful gallery that still operates to this day, but also in 1994, when Feldman was appointed to the National Endowment for the Arts Council by then-President Bill Clinton.
 He served for 5 years.

 Ronald Feldman retired and stepped down as director of the gallery in 2019, citing health reasons.
-He continues to live with his wife in Chappaqua, N.Y.
+He continued to live with his wife in Chappaqua, N.Y., before passing away at the age of 84 on December 20th, 2022.